tsackton/taelgarverse/docs/gazetteer/greater-sembara/addermarch/addermarch.md

 The fall of [Drankor](<../../../history/historical-realms/drankorian-empire.md>) is little noticed in Addermarch at first, although it soon becomes a dangerous time as the Drankorian wizards that once guarded against incursions from the [Darkwood](<darkwood.md>) slowly decline in number and effectiveness.
 During this time, as to the north the six duchies of [Sembara](<../sembara/sembara.md>) are becoming established, Addermarch, despite suffering a series of upheavals, develops many of the governance traditions that still guide the realm.
-In the DR 1300s, threat of the [Dominion of Avatus](<../../../history/historical-realms/dominion-of-avatus.md>) grows on the western borders of Addermarch.
-The Maseau Escarpment is heavily fortified, and a series of skirmishes are fought to a stalemate.
+In the DR 1300s, the [Serpentine Wars](<../../../events/1300s/serpentine-wars.md>) bring the threat of the [Dominion of Avatus](<../../../history/historical-realms/dominion-of-avatus.md>) to the western borders of Addermarch.
+The Maseau Escarpment and western Addermarch are heavily fortified, and much of western Addermarch is occupied for a time before Addermarian resistance drives Avatus back.

-This long stasis shifts dramatically when [Avatus](<../../../people/historical-figures/avatus.md>) invades [Sembara](<../sembara/sembara.md>) in the early 1400s.
+After a few decades of uneasy peace, the region shifts dramatically again when [Avatus](<../../../people/historical-figures/avatus.md>) invades [Sembara](<../sembara/sembara.md>) in the early 1400s.
 Addermarch is nearly completely surrounded, kept from defeat only by the valiant efforts of guerilla warbands fighting in the rough hills of the escarpment.